awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 ssd_512_resnet50_v1_voc.tar.gz
 ```

 The AWS Panorama Appliance has limited permissions to access objects in buckets that include `aws-panorama` in the name, and a few other resources\.
-You can add permissions to the appliance's service role \([AWSPanoramaGreengrassGroupRole](permissions-services.md)\)\.
+You can add permissions to the developer kit's service role \([AWSPanoramaGreengrassGroupRole](permissions-services.md)\)\.

 Next, learn more about [AWS Panorama concepts](gettingstarted-concepts.md)\.